bch0w/spectral/newzealand/nzatom/nzatom_r0.1_readme.md

 1. Generate regular GLL models with SPECFEM for: A) shallow, B) crust, C) mantle
 2. Interpolate NZATOM XYZ model from IRIS EMC onto meshes from (1)
-3. Smooth SPECFEM GLL models created in (2)
+3. Smooth SPECFEM GLL models created in (2) using smoothing coefficients listed below
 4. Use nearest-neighbor to extract XYZ files from smoothed models of (3)
 5. Convert .xyz files to IRIS EMC netCDF format